 Vintage Shopping in Portland

 Knowing where to go helps.
-Here are seven shops that are sure to leave with you with a case of vintage fever from head to toe.
+Here’s a selection of shops that are sure to leave with you with a case of vintage fever from head to toe.

 With dozens of unique vintage diamond rings, costume jewelry and Bakelite bangles, Gem Set Love is a go-to spot for the about-to-be-engaged or anyone desiring the title of “Best Gift-Giver Ever.”